adigulalkari/VC-Analyzer/README.md

 - Checking large commits
 - Checking for force pushes
 - Flag large binary files in commits that bloat the repository

+## Contributing
+Contributions are welcome!
+Please follow these steps to contribute to the project:

+- Fork the repository.
+- Create a new branch: ```git checkout -b feature-branch```
+- Make your changes and commit them: ```git commit -m "Add new feature"```
+- Push to the branch: ```git push origin feature-branch```
+- Open a pull request.

+Refer to [CONTRIBUTING.md](https://github.com/adigulalkari/VC-Analyzer/blob/main/CONTRIBUTING.md) for more guidelines!

 ## LICENSE
 See the [LICENSE](https://github.com/adigulalkari/VC-Analyzer/blob/main/LICENSE) file for license rights and limitations (MIT).